Material Testing in Risk Assessments: Evolving Properties That May Increase Risk

-For substances classified as dangerous, the MSDS gives us good information of the hazards with a particular substance.
-But, for combustible powders the MSDS typically just states that the powder may be combustible.
+For substances classified as dangerous, the MSDS gives us good information on the hazards of a particular substance.
+But, for combustible powders, the MSDS typically just states that the powder may be combustible.
 We don’t get the hazard warning triangles on the container.
-We need to get a grip on how and when the powder or dust may combust – how much energy do we need to ignite the dust? how quickly the reaction (and hence pressure rise) develops?
-Without this knowledge we can’t ensure effective precautionary measures are put in place.
+We need to get a grip on how and when the powder or dust may combust – how much energy do we need to ignite the dust? how quickly does the reaction (and hence pressure rise) develop?
+Without this knowledge, we can’t ensure effective precautionary measures are put in place.
 The fire and explosion properties of combustible dusts cannot be calculated, they must be tested in appropriate laboratory equipment according to appropriate standards.

 As an industry, we are pretty good at designing our normal processes.
-Part of this design is development of the safe operating limits – if we keep our process conditions within certain limits, not only will the process deliver the end-products we require, but also do it safely.
-We employ alarms and trip systems etc to alert us to when the process starts to impinge on the safe operating limits.
+Part of this design is the development of safe operating limits – if we keep our process conditions within certain limits, not only will the process deliver the end products we require, but also do it safely.
+We employ alarms and trip systems etc to alert us when the process starts to impinge on the safe operating limits.
 However, what we are not particularly good at is fully understanding what might happen if we have excursions beyond the safe operating limits.

-Ultimately, those involved across the risk assessment and hazard identification operation need to know not only about normal circumstances but also about how their materials and chemistry behave in abnormal circumstances.
+Ultimately, those involved in the risk assessment and hazard identification operation need to know not only about normal circumstances but also about how their materials and chemistry behave in abnormal circumstances.

 There are many situations in which the relationship between a risk assessment and materials and chemistry testing needs further thought, to ensure that a robust, systematic and repeatable risk assessment can be completed.

-Below are a number of questions that clients discuss with us relating to the use of risk assessment.
+Below are several questions that clients discuss with us relating to the use of risk assessment.

 The raw material suppliers have changed but it's the same process, so it is safe.